Last Updated on

 Disclosure – this is a collaboration post

 Conjunctivitis is caused by the conjunctiva (an outer mucous membrane which lines the inner side of the eyelids and covers the front of the eye) inflaming.
 The cause of both kinds of eye problem is how they come into existence.
 A virus or bacteria are the normal causes of an eye infection, whereas an allergy is triggered by a number of irritants, such as pet hair or plant pollen, and is usually seasonal.
+Not only are your eyes important, but you also need to take care of your ears.
+Auris Ear Care is there to help with ear cleaning.

 These aren’t the only causes of red or watery eyes, but they are among the more common origins.
 There are a number of types of conjunctivitis and understanding the different types is the first step to understanding whether your child is suffering from an allergy or an eye infection.
 Once you have a better understanding, you can get your child the treatment that they need.